paulzoltan/comp-gen-react/README.md

 For example, to create a new component named `MyComponent` with TypeScript and CSS support, you can run:

 ```
-comp-gen MyComponent -t -c
+comp-gen-react MyComponent -t -c
 ```

 By default, components are created in the `src/components` directory.
 You can specify a different directory using the `-P, --path` option.

 ## Configuration

-Comp-Gen uses a configuration file to store your preferred settings.
-If you run `comp-gen` without a configuration file, it will prompt you to answer a few questions to generate a default configuration file.
+Comp-Gen-React uses a configuration file to store your preferred settings.
+If you run `comp-gen-react` without a configuration file, it will prompt you to answer a few questions to generate a default configuration file.

-The configuration file is stored as a JSON file named `comp-gen.config.json`.
+The configuration file is stored as a JSON file named `comp-gen-react.config.json`.
 You can modify this file manually to change your default settings.

 ## License